Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 DS1825, and DS28EA00.

-This script can run continously to log periodic temperature measurements.
+This script can run continuously to log periodic temperature measurements.

-Alternatively, it can be used to record a single dataframe.
+Alternatively, it can be used to record a single data frame.

 This mode is intended for usage as a crontab job.

-This is recomended for long recording times in larger
+This is recommended for long recording times in larger

 time intervals.

-For exmaple, use this crontab entry line to trigger a single
+For example, use this crontab entry line to trigger a single

 data frame recording every 15 minutes: